vladjoh/mssecuritynews/README.md

 - A Microsoft tenant
 - At least Business Premium license
-- At least Power Platform admin role to create databse (if it dont exist)
+- At least Power Platform admin role to create database (if it dont exist)
 - A Dataverse database.
 Read more about prerequisites for Dataverse here [https://learn.microsoft.com/en-us/power-platform/admin/create-database?tabs=new](https://learn.microsoft.com/en-us/power-platform/admin/create-database?tabs=new)

 📦 Import Method

 1. Go to [https://powerautomate.com](https://powerautomate.com)
-2. Navigate to **My Flows → Import → Import Solution**
+2. Navigate to **My Flows → Import → Import Solution (Dataverse)**
    - ⚠️ If you don’t have a Dataverse database, Power Automate will prompt you to create one.
 Follow the instructions and wait ~5 minutes before proceeding.
 3. Go to **Solutions → Import Solution**
    - Upload the provided `.zip` file that contains the flows and configurations.